Medicare Part D

-For many seniors, managing the cost of prescription drugs is near the top of the list when it comes to your well-being, and coverage for both is important for staying healthy.
-But Original Medicare doesn’t cover medications outside of those given while you’re at the doctor’s office or during a hospital stay, and it only covers certain vaccines.
+Prescription drugs and vaccines are likely near the top of your list when it comes to your well-being, and coverage for both is important for staying healthy.
+But Original Medicare doesn’t cover medicines outside of those given while you’re at the doctor’s office or during a hospital stay, and it only covers certain vaccines.
 Medicare Part D (more comprehensive prescription drug and vaccine coverage) can help.

-Medicare Part D is the part of Medicare that provides prescription drug coverage, and it’s available in two ways:
+Part D coverage is available in two ways:

 Part D coverage varies for different types of prescription drugs, which are grouped into tiers.
 In general, drugs in lower tiers have lower costs, and drugs in higher tiers have higher costs.